 (3) Any sale or other disposition of petroleum or the products thereof made in contravention of subsection (2) hereof shall, as against the Governor when exercising the said right, be null and void.

-(4) The price to be paid for petroleum or products thereof purchased by the Governor pursuant to the said right of pre-emption shall, failing mutual agreement between the Minister and the vendor, be determined by arbitration under the provisions of the Arbitration Act 1895.
+(4) The price to be paid for petroleum or products thereof purchased by the Governor pursuant to the said right of pre-emption shall, failing mutual agreement between the Minister and the vendor, be determined by arbitration under the provisions of the Commercial Arbitration Act 2012.

+[Section 13 amended: No. 23 of 2012 s.
+45.]

 14. Helium

 (1) All helium discovered by any licensee of land held under a license to prospect, or by any lessee of land then under a petroleum lease shall be the property of the Crown, and the person discovering the same shall forthwith report such discovery to the Minister.